neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 # marketplace
 This template is used by the Neo4j Azure Marketplace offer.
-It is not intended to be used outside the marketplace. [makeArchive.sh](makeArchive.sh) will build a zip file that can be uploaded to the publish portal.
+It is not intended to be used outside the marketplace.

 Unless you are a Neo4j employee updating the Azure Marketplace listing, you probably want to be using either the Marketplace listing itself or [simple](../simple).

-# Test the template
+# Test the Template
 Documentation on how to do this is [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit).
 I haven't been able to get that working and have just used the portal.

-# Build the archive and upload
+# Build the Archive and Upload
 To update the listing, run [makeArchive.sh](markArchive.sh).
-Then upload the resulting archive.zip to the [Azure Marketplace publish portal](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).
+Then upload the resulting archive.zip to the [Partner Portal](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).

 # Build VM Image
 This describes how we build the VM that the templates use.
 Users should not need to do this.